The magic kernel

 For general downsampling, a potential new issue arises, discussed in the Facebook post thread above: the Magic Kernel Sharp kernel does not have vertical walls, but rather has a finite “roll-off.”
 If the input audio has appreciable signal around the new Nyquist frequency, then the portion of it just above the new Nyquist frequency will not be fully filtered out before the resampling, and will be aliased to just below the new Nyquist frequency.
 Whether this is important or not depends on the application; in Eddie’s case, the input signal was always effectively low-pass filtered to audio range, and the resampling rates were always 44.1 kHz or more, so that this was not an issue.

 In image applications, this aliasing generally does not lead to appreciable visual artifacts, because the resulting aliased signal is itself close to the Nyquist frequency, and visually tends to average out.
-For audio, on the other hand, frequency can be discerned directly, and such aliasing may be detrimental, depending on the content and context.
+For audio, on the other hand, frequency can be discerned directly by your ear, and such aliasing may be detrimental, depending on the content and context.

 Thus the general resampling program includes an optional command-line switch that effectively halves the bandwidth of the Magic Kernel Sharp filter.
 This puts the first sixth-order zero at the new Nyquist frequency, while retaining those high-order zeros at multiples of the sampling frequency.
 This will do a good job of masking off any significant spectral energy at the new Nyquist frequency.
 Note, however, that any significant energy between the Nyquist and sampling frequencies may still be aliased.
 This method is also about seven times slower than the standard method, because the normal factorization of Magic Kernel Sharp into the Magic Kernel and Sharp steps no longer applies, and the full (wider) Magic Kernel Sharp kernel must be applied in the larger sample space.